Abstract illustration representing balance without symmetry when choosing the right therapist in Calgary

 4. Continuity of Care and Clinical Stability

-Calgary has a high demand for therapy, and therapist availability can change.
+Calgary has a high demand for therapy, and psychologist availability can change.

 It’s worth asking:

-• what happens if a therapist becomes unavailable
+• what happens if a psychologist becomes unavailable

 • whether the clinic uses a shared clinical framework